RealDeco/VoiceSensor/README.md

 there's no microwakeword since the supermini doesn't have psram and no timer function in code.

 NEW: the VoiceSensorNEW.yaml only works with esp32-s3 zero (not supermini) because the zero has 2mb psram, supermini doesn't.
-To have response output from the NEW version on external mediaplayer see [here](tts_uri.md)
+To have response output from the NEW version on external mediaplayer see [here](tts_uri.md), This version uses on-device microwakeword (max 2.)
 ---

 ## 📸 Images